 This article has some really thought-provoking things to say about coaching education.
-It’s main thrust is that coaching education must focus much less on sports science, exercise physiology, bio-mechanics, skill acquisition, sports psychology, sports nutrition etc. The author makes the point that this was all necessary years ago, but that’s no long the case.
+It’s main thrust is that coaching education must focus much less on sports science, exercise physiology, bio-mechanics, skill acquisition, sports psychology, sports nutrition etc. The author makes the point that this was all necessary years ago, but that’s no longer the case.
 Why?
 Because so much information is readily available online these days.
 That just wasn’t true before.

 The author actually takes things a step further.
 He questions the value of spending a lot of time on sports science and these other topics from the “what matters” perspective.
 By that I mean he says if you ask what makes for a great coach, knowledge of these technical elements are way down the list.
 I read somewhere else that motor learning only accounts for like 5% of what coaches do with their teams.
 It’s something I talk about here.
 I don’t take that figure as strictly accurate.
 It is at least indicative, though.

 For me, there are a couple of takeaways from this article.